theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a new block and shortcode for you to be able to add an AJAX button with an associated quantity for you WooCommerce Product
+Creates a new block and shortcode that creates an Add to Cart button with an associated quantity for your WooCommerce Products which customers can interact with without reloading any page!

 == Description ==

 This extension for [WooCommerce](https://www.woocommerce.com) allows you to render an AJAX button with an associated quantity field.
 Create effective and functional buttons to use for your or your customers convenience anywhere on your site you want!

+**Breaking Changes in 2.0**
+We have changed the design to condense some code and make things more simple.
+We have deprecated some javascript and server side PHP functions and have added deprecated notices.
+These are from how the Add to Cart button was different between variations and other types of products.
+They now use the same code for different product types.
+This will effect the selectors for styling or any other custom code relying on classes used by this plugin.

 = Block Documentation =
 **New "AJAX Add to Cart Block"!**